 A white man in a black church is an anomaly in America, like a gentile trespassing in Solomon’s Temple.
 It’s a sacred space that feels foreign, and as such is an awkward reminder of white privilege.
 Black people in a predominately white society have to navigate white culture out of necessity, whereas white people only seem to have limited exposure to theirs, and may insist that it’s the same religion and deep down there are no differences.

 Obama mentioned many hot-button political issues–the Confederate flag, criminal justice, voting rights, job discrimination–not merely because he’s a politician, but because these issues are not out of place in the black church.
 White America is accustomed to hearing politics in their sermons, too, but historically those politics have had more to do with limiting other people’s rights than with freedom.
-Republican politicians would be hesitant to give religion as the real reason for their political agenda when defending it before the Supreme Court.
-But the Civil Rights leaders of the 1960’s didn’t just appropriate religious language into a political movement, they simply brought their existing religious movement into the political realm.
+Republican politicians would be hesitant to give religion as the reason for their political agenda when defending it before the Supreme Court.
+But the civil rights leaders of the 1960s didn’t just appropriate religious language into a political movement, they brought their existing religious movement into the political realm.

-While not everybody watched the whole eulogy, most people have heard the performance of “Amazing Grace” at the end.
+While not everybody watched the whole eulogy, most people have heard the performance of “Amazing Grace”.
 I was surprised to hear so many nonreligious friends calling it inspirational.
-It’s particularly remarkable in a generation in which church attendance is down and with a President often criticized by the religious right for his own church attendance.
-Still, it is a familiar song known to the lapsed and devout alike, even if not regularly heard with this same intonation, a characteristic of the black church.
+It’s particularly remarkable in a generation in which church attendance is down and with a president often criticized by the religious right for his own church attendance.
+Still, it is a familiar song known to the lapsed and devout alike, even if not regularly heard with this same intonation so characteristic of the black church.

 Throughout American history, black music has been carefully curated for American audiences.
 Minstrelsy and mockery such as blackface were at one time the only exposure white America had to black entertainment.
-Stars like Lena Horne were completely cut out of movies in the South.
+Stars like Lena Horne were completely cut from movies in the South.
 Entertainers of color usually only received airtime and screen time by singing white-approved music or playing submissive roles.
-Eventually minority popular music penetrated the mainstream barrier, where it was then whitewashed of its roots, like jazz and rock.
+When minority popular music did penetrate the mainstream barrier, it was then whitewashed of its roots, like jazz and rock.
 “Amazing Grace”, a song written by a repentant slave trader, is a song the white church has always believed it owned.
 It’s glorious, even transcendent, to hear it sung in the black church, almost like hearing a familiar song sung in another language.

 Rather than a relic of a period better forgotten (like, say, the Confederate flag), the black church is a living tradition independently developed over centuries.
-Although born out of necessity during a period of forced separation between races, it is not a perpetuation of that system.
+Although born of necessity during a period of forced separation between races, it is not a perpetuation of that system.
 It has had its own identity struggles just as integral to the tapestry of church history as the first century martyrs.
 For instance, white Christians have never had to live with the uncertainty that their church might be burned down because of the color of their skin.
-African American Christians are still living this reality, with six church burnings in the South following the Charleston shooting, none of them declared hate crimes and with very little media coverage, prompting the twitter hashtag #WhoIsBurningBlackChurches.
-The black church has finally been heard by the widest audience in its centuries history–and America needs to listen to it.
+African-American Christians are still living this reality, with six church burnings in the South following the Charleston shooting, none of them declared hate crimes and with very little media coverage, prompting the twitter hashtag #WhoIsBurningBlackChurches.
+The black church has finally been heard by the widest audience in its centuries-long history–and America needs to listen.
 Black churches matter.